CataIana/discord-banappeals/README.md

 * Optionally, the script can also check if users are actually banned, preventing useless appeals.
 This requires a guild ID, a Bot token, and the bot to be authorized with the ban members permission in the server.
 Check will be ignored if any of these values are not provided

-## Example Config with description1
+## Example Config with description
 ```
 {
     "client_id": "The client ID of the discord application.
 Create in https://discordapp.com/developers/applications/",